-A poll worker knew she had covid-19 and worked Election Day anyway.
+A poll worker knew she had the coronavirus and worked Election Day anyway.
 She died soon after.

 “I just wish more people would have more concern for other people around them, not just for themselves,” Eberle told the Post-Dispatch.

-Authorities are now asking everyone who was present at the site on Tuesday to closely monitor for symptoms.
-County poll workers were not tested for the virus nor asked if they were positive before Election Day, Bahr told the Post-Dispatch.
+Authorities are now asking everyone who was present at the site on Tuesday to closely monitor themselves for symptoms.
+County poll workers were not tested for the virus nor asked if they were positive before they worked Election Day, Bahr told the Post-Dispatch.

 “If we had known anybody was positive, we would have asked them not to work,” Bahr told the paper.